 - Dismount: Because we have other things to do, unfortunately, we have to get off our horses sometime.
 Properly dismounting from your horse is the first step after you've finished your ride.

 - Look after your horse after riding: A sign of good horsemanship is a horse that is not only ridden well but cared for well.
 Here's how to cool down your horse and groom it after riding.

-- Reward Your Horse With Treats Safely: Reward your equine friend for a job well done.
+- Reward your horse with safe treats: Reward your equine friend for a job well done.
 But do it safely.